If you are an introvert, thinking that you are not that successful at work, I understand you!

 I recommend reading all three of these books in the above order.
 There are gazillion different books for introverts and on communication.
 Still, these are my top 3 picks.

 Quite is a must-read.
-And how to win friends and influence people is a supplement, but it’s crucial to helping you get out of your comfort zone.
-It will prepare you to take the steps and face the challenges mentioned in Crucial Conversation and Quite.
+And how to win friends and influence people is a supplement, but it’s crucial to help you get out of your comfort zone.
+It will prepare you to take the steps and face the challenges mentioned in Crucial Conversation and Quiet.

-While being introverted is hard in an extroverted society, always remember not becoming someone you are not.
+While being introverted is hard in an extroverted society, always remember not to become someone you are not.
 However, using a few tips and tricks to communicate and connect to people can be highly beneficial and help you immensely at work.

 Maya Angelou said, “Nothing can dim the light that shines from within.”